itinstructor/MoonPhase/README.md

 ## Version History

+- (10/26/2024) GUI images updated to Base64 for portable including in Nuita.
 - (06/22/2024) CLI and GUI Updated to new Phase description calcuation to be more accurate
 - (05/24/2024) Tkinter add Double Click on Calendar to show moon phase.
 Added rich console formatting to CLI.
 - (10/20/2023) CLI Moon phase descriptions work